mhfs/sidekiq-failures/README.md

 end
 ```

-### exhausted
+#### :exhausted

-Only track failures if the job exhausts all its retries (or doesn't have retries enabled).
+Only track failures if the job exhausts all its retries (or doesn't have retries
+enabled).

 You can set this mode as follows: